RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 __All basic functions remain self-explanatory__
 \* the pop-up keyboard toggles SHIFT, CTRL and REPT, enabling key combinations
-\* cold boot: press the power button on the pop-up keyboard
 \* warm boot: press the reset button on the pop-up keyboard
 <img src="../res/appleIIplus_kbd_650.png?raw=true" width=40%/>
 \* insert disk: press the right disk drive to load any disk file found on the internet (.do, .dsk), after, perform a cold boot